University of Plymouth

 (Leading researchers: Eduardo Miranda, Alexis Kirke, Marcelo Gimenes)

 Cultural Evolution of Humpback whale song

 Humpback Whale Song is one of the most impressive vocal displays in the animal kingdom.
 It is also constantly evolving, changing from season to season.
 This project seeks to understand more about the interaction between these creatures that allows this complex song to emerge.
 To achieve this, we plan to implement the agent based modelling and evolutionary computation methods developed here at ICCMR.
 A collaborative project, researchers at ICCMR and the Marine Institute are working closely with marine biologists at the School of Biology, University of St. Andrews, Scotland, and the Cetacean Ecology and Acoustics Laboratory (CEAL) at The University of Queensland, Australia.
 Through the analysis of Humpback Whale Song recordings, the project seeks to create a rule set that can be implemented in a computational agent based model.
 In effect, creating a number of ‘virtual whales’ that interact in a digital ocean.
 This project is funded by The Leverhulme Trust.

-(Leading researchers: Michael Mcloughlin, Eduardo Miranda, Alexis Kirke, Simon Ingram (Marine Institute))
+(Leading researchers: Eduardo Miranda, Alexis Kirke, Simon Ingram (University of Plymouth Marine Institute))